-When treated properly, cast iron cookware can be some of the most durable and versatile pans on the market.
-It’s not uncommon to hear of some pans being passed down through multiple generations, a testament to their unparalleled durability.
-Yet cast iron cookware has some unique features that many cooks may not know about.
+When treated properly, cast iron cookware can be some of the most durable and versatile kitchenware on the market.
+It’s not uncommon to hear of some cast iron pans being passed down through multiple generations, a testament to their incredible durability.
+Yet cast iron cookware has some unique features and specific care instructions that many cooks may not know about.

 This short article will give you the dos and don’ts of using and caring for your cast iron cookware.